mstoodle/jekyll-now/_posts/2019-08-21-BuildingJitBuilderWithCMake.md

 code samples available in the `omr/jitbuilder/release/cpp/samples` directory that show how you can use JitBuilder from C++.
 The simplest one is called `Simple.cpp` which creates a function at run time that just returns the integer 3.
 One of the more complicated examples dynamically compiles and runs the Mandelbrot program.
-It's not that we think people would want to compile Mandelbrot dynmamically rather than statically or that it confers some advantage to do it dynamically: these are code samples to show how the API works and how it can be used to compile not just trivial code examples.
+It's not that I think people would want to compile Mandelbrot dynmamically rather than statically or that it confers some advantage to do it dynamically: these are just code samples to show how the API works and how it can be used to compile not just trivial code examples.

 In  the next article, I'm going to cover the major parts of the JitBuilder API and explain